NorthernMan54/homebridge-wssensor/README.md

 * Homebridge Plugin creates a websocket server to receive updates from nodemcu devices.  -- Done
 * Plugin advertises websocket server onto network via mDNS -- Done
-* Plugin creates HK accessory for sensor ( Have ability to alias sensor name in config.json )  -- 1/2 done
+* Plugin creates HK accessory for sensor ( Have ability to alias sensor name in config.json )  -- Done
 * Plugin sends sensor state changes in realtime to HomeKit -- Done
-* Plugin use Low Battery or other status for warmup period -- Not required
+* Plugin sets Low Battery when sensor has an error -- Done
+* Plugin sets "No Response" when device is no longer responds on the network -- Done
 * Default publishing every minute?  -- Done
 * Support for Legacy mcuiot mode?
 * Support for data logging to mcuiot-logger?